YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Monitor the system to determine whether there is a process with process id pppp and whether that process is a YottaDB process.

-Implement a script to get a stack trace for process pppp or take other appropriate action and use the $ydb_procstuckexec environment variable to activate it before the block process sends the MUTEXLCKALERT message.
+Implement a script to get a stack trace for process pppp or take other appropriate actions, and use the $ydb_procstuckexec environment variable to activate it before the block process sends the MUTEXLCKALERT message.

 Identify and terminate process pppp to release control of that resource.
 If the process is a YottaDB process, use a MUPIP STOP to terminate it.
-If a process of another application, use an appropriate mechanism to stop it.
+If the process is for another application, use an appropriate mechanism to stop it.

 If this message is due to an IO bottleneck, adopt a strategy that reduces IO.
 Some of the IO reducing strategies are:

 - Revisit your database configuration parameters (especially block size, number of global buffers, journal buffers, and so on) to see if you can make improvements.

-- Create separate region (database) for temporary globals and do not replicate them.
+- Create separate regions (database) for temporary globals and do not replicate them.

 - Consider whether a different database access method and journaling strategy could improve throughput while satisfying your operational needs.

-- For application configurations with large numbers of concurrent processes and/or large process memory footprints, consider placing object code in shared libraries on YottaDB editions that support it.
-This may free system memory which the OS can use for its file system cache, or which you can use to increase the number of global buffers.
+- For application configurations with a large number of concurrent processes and/or large process memory footprints, consider placing object code in shared libraries on YottaDB editions that support it.
+This may free system memory which the OS can use for its file system cache, or which can be used to increase the number of global buffers.

 .. note::
     Do not apply IO reduction strategies all at once.
 Try them one at a time and always verify/measure the results of each strategy.